AgustinCabrera/loan/README.md

 ```bash
 npm run dev
 ```

 The server will run on http://localhost:3000
 The client will run on http://localhost:3001

 ## Accessing the Application

-Once both servers are running, you can access the application by opening http://localhost:3001 in your web browser.
+Once both servers are running, you can access the application by opening http://localhost:3001 in your web browser, make sure you have the ports available.

-****
+---